 - Students will understand the importance of professional development and networking through a series of professionalism workshops and site visits to companies.

 All students who participate in the Business Enterprise Learning Community will reside in Champion Court I located in the north campus neighborhood.

 First Year Track: Students who participate in the Business Enterprise LLP will be required to enroll in the corresponding business section of UK 101: Freshman Orientation course for the fall semester.
-In addition, students will also be enrolled in B&E 201: Introduction to Business Enterprise for the spring Semester.
+In addition, students will also be enrolled in B&E 201: Introduction to Business Enterprise for the Spring Semester.
 The purpose of this course is to provide an introductory level understanding of business concepts, which include business development, management, ethics, human resources, marketing, finance and business law.

-In additional to the connected coursework, students will benefit from co-curricular programming focused on leadership, community engagement, and professional development.
+In addition to the connected coursework, students will benefit from co-curricular programming focused on leadership, community engagement, and professional development.
 Students in the Business Enterprise community will have access to specialty programming such as in-residence tutoring, professionalism and leadership development workshops, business immersion trips, as well as networking events with faculty and business executives.